cogilv25/lochy/README.md

 A LOC (Lines of code) / SLOC (Source lines of code) / LLOC (Logical lines of code) counter.

 ## Introduction
 This project basically counts the lines of code in files / directories / projects ( directory tree ).
-It currently only supports C/C++ as that's what I use it for.
+It currently only supports C as that's what I use it for.
 It can display the following statistics:
 - Lines of code.
 - Source lines of code.